dakanji/RefindPlus/README-Dev.md

 However, the enhancements RefindPlus adds to rEFInd are not limited in scope to those units and may be of interest to anyone requiring a capable and flexible boot manager, particularly if running Mac OS.

-**NB:** This ReadMe reflects the current unreleased code base.
-[CLICK HERE](https://github.com/dakanji/RefindPlus/blob/GOPFix/README-Released.md) for that related to the current release.
+**NB:** Visit https://github.com/dakanji/RefindPlus/blob/GOPFix/README-Dev.md for information related to the current (work in progress) code base.

 ## Headline Features
 - Maintains feature and configuration parity with the base rEFInd version.